devsecops-workshop/workshop-guide/content/10-rhacs-setup/_index.md

 - You should now be in the **rhacs-operator** project the Operator created, create a new OpenShift **Project** for the **Central** instance:
   - Create a new project called **stackrox** (Red Hat recommends using **stackrox** as the project name.) by selecting **Projects: Create project**
 - In the Operator view under **Provided APIs** on the tile **Central** click **Create Instance**
-- Switch to the YAMl View.
+- Switch to the YAML View.
 - Replace the YAML content with the following:

 ```yaml